Shed 11 the Temporary/Contemporary

-Shed 11 - the Temporary/Contemporary was an exhibition space on the Wellington waterfront programmed by the National Art Gallery of New Zealand between 1986and 1992.
+Shed 11 - the Temporary/Contemporary was an exhibition space on the Wellington waterfront programmed by the National Art Gallery of New Zealand between 1986 and 1992.

 History

 In late 1985 Shed 11 on the Wellington waterfront was converted into an art gallery by the Ministry of Works and Development for the National Art Gallery.
 The building had been originally designed by William Ferguson as an industrial warehouse for the Wellington Harbour Board.
 When it was completed in 1905 it stood on the water's edge.

 On 23 May 1986, the National Art Gallery's Director Luit Bieringa announced that Shed 11 was to be an off-site exhibition space where the Gallery could focus on contemporary art.
 The occupation of Shed 11 was Bieringa's response to the collapse of negotiations for a new National Art Gallery building in Wellington's Molesworth Street.

 Exhibitions

 Shed 11's large uncluttered space created an opportunity to exhibit works that were too large for the National Art Gallery's own building in Buckle Street.
 It also offered a more fitting context for the contemporary work that was the focus of Bieringa's exhibition programme.
 Shed 11 opened with the exhibition Temporary/Contemporary featuring Chris Booth’s Ngā Rimu o Puketi, and a performance by the Auckland group From Scratch Pacific 3, 2, 1, Zero Part 2.
-For the next three years Shed 11 - the Temporary/Contemporary mounted exhibitions curated by the National Art Gallery as well as presenting touring shows.
+For the next three years, Shed 11—the Temporary/Contemporary—mounted exhibitions curated by the National Art Gallery and presented touring shows.